BrianLesko/email-read-python/readme.md

 # Email Retriever
-Read your inbox and sent emails from a python program that parses out the subject, recipient, sender, time sent, and content of the email.
-Written in python, for enterprise software.
+Read your inbox and sent emails from a python program that parses out the subject, content, sender and recipient, and the time received or sent.
+Also save the emails to a JSON record file and avoid saving duplicates.

 &nbsp;